Đinh Quang Kiệt: International career

 In June 2023, Quang Kiệt was called up to the Vietnam U17 team for the 2023 AFC U-17 Championship and appeared in two group stage games as a substitute.

 In August 2025, Quang Kiệt received his first call up to the Vietnam national team for an internal training camp.

+On 19 August 2026, Quang Kiệt made his debut for the national team against Malaysia in the 2026 ASEAN Championship semi-finals, coming in a substitute in the 80th minute to replace Đoàn Văn Hậu.

 Playing style

 Being 1.95 m tall, Quang Kiệt possesses an outstanding height of compared to most footballers in Vietnam.
 Quang Kiệt played at center-back during his formation at the Hoàng Anh Gia Lai Academy.
 Later, at senior level, he was often settled by his coaches as a striker to take advantage of his good aerial ability in the attack.